Getting Started: E-Rx

 • Review medication history

-• Add patient reported medications
+• Add client reported medications

-• Add patient drug allergies**
+• Add client drug allergies

 • Add a preferred pharmacy